ermlikeyeah/ermlikeyeah.github.io/_posts/2017-12-09-education-thats-what-you-need.markdown

 I’d like to talk about and share even more the work I do and have done, with the teams I’ve been a part of, and how we have done that work.
 I also want to have more conversations about what “design” is and can be.

-If you're in education — whether you’re a course leader, teacher, or student — and you’re interested in me coming into where you are, let’s have a chat.
+If you're in education — whether you’re a course leader, teacher, or student — and you’re interested in me coming into where you are or would like to come to where I work, let’s have a chat.
 My details are the [contact page](/contact).
 I would love to help you.

 And if you’re reading this and considering making a similar offer, do it.